priyanshu-sekhar/orbital-wellness-be/README.md

 The project is structured as follows:

 - `src/main.py`: This is the main entry point of the application.
 It defines the FastAPI application and the API endpoints.
-- `src/helpers.py`: This file contains helper functions used throughout the application.
+- `src/helpers.py`: This file contains helper functions used throughout the application like for fetching data from api or calculating usage.
-- `src/models.py`: This file contains the data models used in the application.
+- `src/models.py`: This file contains the pydantic data models used in the application.
-- `.venv/lib/python3.10/site-packages/httpx/_transports/default.py`: This file is part of the httpx library, which is used for making HTTP requests.
 - `tests`: This directory contains the test cases for the application.

 ## Setup Instructions